 International students find the city of San Francisco a cosmopolitan and welcoming place to live and study.
 International students are an essential and valuable part of the richly diverse community at USF.
 Of the 10,200 students at the university, approximately 1,600 students are international students.

-For application instructions unique to your graduate program, please read the "How to Apply" section on your individual program's website.
+For application instructions unique to your graduate program, please review the "How to Apply page and sections on your individual program's website.

 As an international applicant you need to submit the same items as a U.S. applicant, and these additional items:

 - Official TOEFL, IELTS or PTE English language exam scores that are less than two years old at the time of admission review.

 - Passport Photo Page Scan a copy of the passport photo/information page only.
 We do not require copies of current or previous visas.

 - Translation of transcript(s) (record) and diploma from your university, if not provided in English.
 The diploma or diploma certificate needs to indicate the date that a Bachelor's Degree was completed, unless the conferral date for your Bachelor's Degree is posted on your transcript/university record.
 If you have not yet graduated, please submit proof of enrollment.
 Three-year Bachelor's Degrees are accepted for admission review.

 - Certification of Finances form or Letter of Support from your sponsor(s), for F-1 seeking applicants.
 Proof of funds in the form of a bank statement, bank letter or scholarship letter will be required.
 See F-1 Visa Information below.